perma-id/w3id.org/asdkb/README.md

-ASD-KG: A Chinese Knowledge Base for Autism spectrum disorder
+ASD-KB: A Chinese Knowledge Base for Autism spectrum disorder
 =======

 ## Homepage: